 - Notice of Directors

-and the fee is paid to the Corporate Registry; a Certificate of Incorporation is issued to confirm the existence of the corporation as a legal entity on the date of the Certificate.
+A fee is then paid to the Corporate Registry after which a Certificate of Incorporation is issued to confirm the existence of the corporation as a legal entity as per the date of the Certificate.

 The corporation should then be organized to begin the business.
 The Directors and the shareholders each have responsibilities for the organization of the business.
 For example, the Directors adopt the by-laws and the shareholders must confirm them at their next meeting.
 By-laws are the corporation’s internal management rules and regulations.
-They set out such things as voting rights, procedures for director and shareholders’ meetings and document signing authority.
-Also, the shares of the corporation must be issued, the officers appointed and the necessary documents approved for banking.
-You should consult with a lawyer when drafting the bylaws and other organizational documents.
+They set out such things as voting rights, procedures for director and shareholders’ meetings, and document signing authority.
+Also, the shares of the corporation must be issued, the officers appointed, and the necessary documents approved for banking.
+You should consult a lawyer when drafting the bylaws and other organizational documents.
 A corporate seal should also be adopted.
 A seal is not required for most documents signed by an officer or agent of the corporation, but your bank may insist upon one.
 Accountants and possibly auditors must be appointed.

 Know your responsibilities to keep your company registered on the Corporate Registry’s active records.
 For example, you must file an Annual Return every year.
 The Return must have the current information about your corporation and its shareholders.
 If not returned on an annual basis, your corporation will be dissolved, and it is expensive to revive your company again.
 You are also required to advise the Registry of any changes in your address, or changes in the directors.